 The Alaska Cocktail is a really easy-to-make drink.
 It starts with the bracing botanicals of gin and then folds in the herbal complexities of Yellow Chartreuse.
 A dash of bitters rounds it out into a well-balanced, potent cocktail.

-The Alaskan first appeared in 1930 in the Savoy Cocktail Book.
+The Alaska Cocktail first appeared in 1930 in the Savoy Cocktail Book.
 It doesn’t get much play these days, which is a shame.
 Change that by mixing one up for yourself.
 A London Dry style gin, like Beefeater, works well here as it complements the sweetness of Yellow Chartreuse.
 It’s a good option for imbibing before dinner, and is a fine alternative when looking outside the classic Martini.

 1 1/2 ounces gin

 1/2 ounce Yellow Chartreuse

 Stir all ingredients with ice until cold, and strain into a chilled cocktail glass.